Harassment

 Contact Person

-MF's contact person has the task of giving support, guidance and help to students who experience harassment.
+MF's contact person is the Student Chaplains.
+They have the task of giving support, guidance and help to students who experience harassment.
 Here you will be met with knowledge and understanding in a confidential setting.
 You can contact

 Harassment is defined by Norwegian law as «actions, inaction or words that have or are intended to have an offensive, frightening, hostile, degrading or humiliating effect […]» This can be related to ethnicity, skin colour, language, religion, world view or gender.
 It is the person subjected to unwanted language or actions that determines whether they are bothersome/threatening or not.
 To set limits for what one can accept is an individual right, but for many, it can for various reasons be difficult to report.
 In such a situation, it can be useful to ask for help.
 Do not be afraid to contact us.
 You can be anonymous.